Colonial South and the Chesapeake: Government systems

-The first democratically elected government was the House of Burgesses, which was first convened in 1619 by Governor George Yeardley in Virginia.
+The first democratically elected government was the House of Burgesses, which was first convened in 1619 in Virginia by Governor George Yeardley.
 The House of Burgesses, as with most colonial assemblies, was elected by free, white, landowning men.

-Both the southern colonies and those in the Chesapeake had a similar government: a governor and a council appointed by the crown, and an assembly or house of representatives that was elected by the people.
+All the colonies had a standard government: a governor and a council appointed by the crown, and an assembly or house of representatives that was elected by the people.
 The governor had the most power of any, his duties including judicial, religious, military, appointing officials, leader of legislature, but no power over public funds.
 The council generally consisted of 12 upper class residents of their colony.
 Assembly was the only branch with the power over funds and taxation, and it used this power as leverage over the governor to occasionally steal his power.
 As much power as the governor had, the ability of the assembly to exert power over the British-appointed governor led was a display of the division between the colonies and their mother country.

 Bacon's Rebellion, likewise, showed how much influence the people could exert over their government when they disagreed with what the upper class in the government decided.
 The government was generally run by the rich plantation owners who already had enough land and just wanted to avoid conflict, so the poor free men rebelled by holding the House of Burgesses hostage.
 While succeeding for a while, the rebellion fell apart when Nathaniel Bacon died, though it still left a reminder of how much influence the average settler had in early American government.